Accademia Gallery

 How far apart are Uffizi and Accademia?

 The Uffizi Gallery and the Accademia Gallery are located relatively close to each other in Florence.
-They are approximately a 15-minute walk apart, with a distance of about 1 kilometer between them.
+They are approximately a 15-minute walk apart, with a distance of about 1 kilometre between them.
 This proximity makes it convenient for visitors to explore both museums on the same day if desired, allowing you to immerse yourself in a wide range of art and cultural experiences in Florence.

 thrillophilia-logo